 This publication is protected by the act on copyright and related rights.
 The publisher, Jagiellonian University Press, is the copyright holder.
-Copying, distributing and other use of this publication in full or in part without the publisher's consent is prohibited except for the permitted personal and public use.
+Copying, distributing and other use of this publication in full or in part without the publisher's consent is prohibited except for the permitted personal and public use or under an open access license granted by the Publisher.